-Toy Story Land at Disney’s Hollywood Studios is officially open!
-This land has been eagerly anticipated since its announcement; not only does it add some much needed attractions for younger kids to Hollywood Studios, but it is themed entirely around the most beloved Disney Pixar franchise, Toy Story.
+Toy Story Land at Disney’s Hollywood Studios has been eagerly anticipated since its announcement; not only does it add some much needed attractions for younger kids to Hollywood Studios, but it is themed entirely around the most beloved Disney Pixar franchise, Toy Story.

 The land is beautifully themed, with everything designed to make you feel as though you are shrunk down to the size of a toy.
 There are two brand new attractions, both perfect for families, as well as a new quick service dining location with some new and different options.